Stage 2 Draft / June 23, 2026

 5. Return false.

-The abstract operation PerformPromiseResolution takes arguments promise (a Promise) and resolution (an ECMAScript language value) and returns unused.
+The abstract operation PerformPromiseResolution takes arguments promise (a Promise), resolution (an ECMAScript language value), and called (sync or deferred) and returns either a normal completion containing unused or an abrupt completion.
 It performs the value-inspecting steps of resolving promise with resolution.
 It performs the following steps when called:

 2. If SameValue(resolution, promise) is true, then